-Considering a sleep-away camp for your child this summer?
-Here are a few tips to make the experience an adventure they’ll remember long after the campfire songs are mere echoes in their ears.
+If you’re considering a sleep-away camp for your child this summer, we’ve got a few tips for a successful sleep away camp experience.
+If you keep these tips in mind, and keep the lines of communication open with your kids, you’ll be sure to make the experience an adventure they’ll remember long after the campfire songs are mere echoes in their ears.

 Kristina Marchuk, mom of three, says her oldest daughter Katelyn, 14, went to her first overnight, a week-long Girl Scout camp, when she was 11, and her younger daughter Alyssa, 6, a Daisy in the Girl Scouts, will go to her first overnight camp this summer.

 Try day camps to help you introduce your youngster to the camp experience.
 Marchuk says sleepovers with grandparents and occasional overnights with their Girl Scout troops also helped her daughters prepare for extended sleep-away camps.

 Because Alyssa is younger and hasn’t spent many nights away from home without at least big sister present, Marchuk chose a shorter three-day camp to see how she does.

 “I’m more nervous about Alyssa.
 She’s going into second grade and will only be 7 by the summer,” Marchuk says.
 “I’m glad they offer that option to get the kids acclimated to spending time away from parents.”